 You’ll be pleased to know that the U-Bahn lines run every 15 minutes all through the night on Fridays and Saturdays (as well as public holidays).
 This means that your weekend evening activities won’t be interrupted by travel restrictions or inconvenient timings!

 Although there is some occasional congestion, driving in Berlin is also an option.
 It is, however, important to remember that trams always have right of way.
 You should also be mindful that drivers must yield to traffic coming from the right unless signaled otherwise or when at crossings marked with a yellow diamond-shaped sign.

 It is common knowledge that Berlin has a vibrant and progressive nightlife, that offers endless diversity and an anything-goes attitude.
 In fact, the city’s thriving nightlife is often considered one of the most exciting in the world.
 Each weekend in Berlin offers a non-stop party for all types of individuals to enjoy.

-- Centrally located and near to our recommended accommodation, making it quick and easy to get around
+- Centrally located and near to my recommended accommodation, making it quick and easy to get around

 - A variety of venues which make for a unique nightlife experience